-Members are requested to discuss the information contained within this report.
+Members are invited to discuss the contents of this report.

 APPENDIX A

 Wellbeing Audit Recommendations August 2020

 R1.1 - Wellbeing Framework Development and Approval - HIGH RISK (3)

 Recommendation that the Framework is circulated to key groups and any questions or issues raised appropriately responded to.
 Future amendments should follow the appropriate approval process evidence of the feedback, review and approvals process retained to evidence the engagement that has taken place.